 Anti Terrorism Certification.
 As required by Texas Government Code Section 2252.152, Contractor represents and warrants that it is not a company prohibited under Section 2252.152 or identified by (1) the Texas Comptroller as a company with business operations in Sudan; (2) the Texas State Pension Review Board as a company with business operations in Iran; or (3) the Texas Comptroller as a company known to have contracts with, or known to provide supplies or services to, a foreign terrorist organization.
 Excepted from this prohibition are companies the United States government affirmatively declares to be excluded from its federal sanctions regime relating to Sudan, Iran or foreign terrorist organizations.

 General Appropriations Act Certification.
 Contractor acknowledges and agrees that funds may not be distributed under this Agreement in violation of Article IX, Section 6.24 of the General Appropriations Act.

 Firearm Certification.
 As required by Subtitle F (State and Local Contracts and Fund Management), Title 10, Texas Government Code, if the total amount paid to Contractor under this Agreement by University equals one hundred thousand dollars ($100,000.00) or more, Contractor represents and warrants that it (a) does not have a practice, policy, guidance, or directive that discriminates against a firearm entity or firearm trade association; and (b) will not discriminate during the term of the Agreement against a firearm entity or firearm trade association.

+Executive Order No. GA-48 Certification.
+Pursuant to Texas Governor Executive Order 48, Contractor certifies that Contractor or any of its holding companies or subsidiaries, if applicable, is not: (1) listed in Section 889 of the 2019 National Defense Authorization Act (NDAA); or (2) listed in Section 1260H of the 2021 NDAA; or (3) owned by the government of a country on the U.S. Department of Commerce’s foreign adversaries list under 15 C.F.R. § 791.4; or (4) controlled by any governing or regulatory body located in a country on the U.S. Department of Commerce’s foreign adversaries list under 15 C.F.R. § 791.4.
+Contractor acknowledges this Agreement may be terminated and payment withheld if this certification is or becomes inaccurate.

+Non-Discrimination.
+The parties agree to comply with applicable state and federal rules governing non-discrimination, equal opportunity and affirmative action.

 Security Controls.
 Under Texas Government Code Section 2054.138 Contractor must meet reasonably appropriate security controls related to TWU’s data (the “Security Controls”).
 Contractor must provide evidence that Contractor meets the Security Controls upon University’s request and must promptly notify University in the event of unauthorized access to University Records (as defined below).